prototypdigital/tailwindcss-fluid-typography/README.md

 Both of these plugins are based on automatically scaling via multipliers which means it's hard to manually set each font size or break the scale if the design requires so.

-This plugin allows you to set each `font-size`, `line-height` and `letter-spacing` values individually.
-It does not give you a predefined set of sizes or sizes that follow a typescale, you have to manually define them yourself, but the plugin will scale them for you.
+This plugin allows you to set each `font-size`, `line-height`, and `letter-spacing` values individually.
+It does not give you a predefined set of sizes or sizes that follow a type scale, you have to manually define them yourself, but the plugin will scale them for you.

 # Installation